Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Randomization/Parameters.md

 public class CustomMonoBehaviourEditor : ParameterUIElementsEditor { }
 ```

 **_Note_**: Any editor scripts must be placed inside an "Editor" folder within your project.
 "Editor" is a [special folder name](https://docs.unity3d.com/Manual/SpecialFolders.html) in Unity that prevents editor code from compiling into a player during the build process.
-For example, the file path for the ClusterEditor script above could be ".../Assets/Scripts/Editor/CustomMonoBehaviourEditor".
+For example, the file path for the CustomMonoBehaviourEditor script above could be ".../Assets/Scripts/Editor/CustomMonoBehaviourEditor".

 ### Categorical Parameters